btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 Here you can find common questions and solutions to BTCPay web-deployments.

 ### LunaNode web-deployment
-* How to change domain name on my LunaNode BTCPay?

 #### How to change domain name on my LunaNode BTCPay?
 1. In your LunaNode dashboard, click on Virtual Machines > Your Virtual Machine > General Tab > External IP.
 Copy the external IP.